20. Metro Grunge

 Graffiti font Tag Type was created by graphic designer Andy Panchenko.
-A student project, Panchenko's design was inspired by graffiti tags and is free for personal and charity use.
+A student project, Panchenko's design was inspired by graffiti tags and is free for personal use.

-Another all-cap font, designer Maelle Keita has two sets on offer.
-They are both caps, one with and one without the dripping paint element.
+Another all-cap font, designer Maelle Keita has two sets on offer, one with and one without the dripping paint element.
 This font is free for personal use only.

 Created by Finnish designer Juha Korhonen, Polla is a wonderfully messy brush font, awash with smudges and splatters that will really bring your text to life.
 It's free for personal use, and if you want to use it commercially it'll cost you just €15/$20.

 Another one from Juha Korhonen, Damsterdam is a heavyweight all-caps font made of thick, rough brush strokes, with crooked, staggered letterforms that are simply full of energy.
 As with Polla, it's €15/$20 for commercial use but free for personal projects.